biotorrents/gazelle/README.md

 * When a torrent is trumped, the new torrent is made freeleech to users who snatched the old torrent for a few days
 * An attempt has been made to support magnet links.
 This has shown partial success.
 * This codebase is expected to run over https only.
-No effort has been made to explicitely break non-ssl functionality, but no effort has been made to continue supporting it either.

 ## Bug Fixes